a20r/evolve/docs/evolve.md

         float mutate_prob,
         struct evolve_monitor *m
     )

-### run_evolution
-This function encapsulates the whole GA process into one function, with parameters that you can tweak to change the behaviour of the GA.
-Namely the evaulation function (or fitness function), crossover and mutation probabilities, and also an optional evolve_monitor.
+Encapsulates the whole GA process into one function, with parameters that you can tweak to change the behaviour of the GA.
+Namely the evaulation function (or fitness function), crossover and mutation probabilities, and also an optional `evolve_monitor`.

     Parameters:
         struct population **p
             Population of the GA

         float (eval_func)(char *)
             The evaluation or fitness function

         float crossover_prob
             Crossover probability

         float mutate_prob
             Mutation probability

         struct evolve_monitor *m
             Evolution monitor.
 Optional can be **NULL**